saimohit20/SMA-SUPERMARKETOFFERS/README.md

 ## How to run

+1. Add .env file which is provided to project folder

-1. Install Python packages:
+2. Install Python packages:
    ```
    pip install -r requirements.txt
    ```

-2. Start the app:
+3. Start the app:
    ```
    streamlit run ui/ui.py
    ```

-3. Open your web browser and go to the link shown
+4. Open your web browser and go to the link shown

 ## Technology used